NNDB

 Wilder also directed several films, all comedies and all starring Wilder, the most successful of which was The Woman in Red with Kelly LeBrock as a married man's temptation.
 He also starred in a mid-1990s sitcom that generally failed to click, Something Wilder.

 In 1999, he was diagnosed with non-Hodgkin's lymphoma, and began undergoing chemotherapy.
 In 2000, doctors told him he had beaten the disease.
-Now in his 70s, Wilder lives in Connecticut with his fourth wife, speech pathologist Karen Boyer, in an 18th-Century house Radner left to him in her will.
+Until his death from complications of Alzheimer's, Wilder lived in Connecticut with his fourth wife, speech pathologist Karen Boyer, in an 18th-Century house Radner left to him in her will.

 Wife: Mary Mercier (actress, m.
 22-Jul-1960, div.
 1965)